spacepy/dbprocessing/sphinx/source/scripts.rst

 ---------------
 .. program:: coveragePlot

-Creates a coverage plots based on config file input.
+Creates a coverage plot based on config file input.
 This script is useful for determining which files may be missing from a procesing chain.

 .. option:: configfile The config file to read.